 Who to Hold Responsible?

 In Washington and Oregon, a worker generally cannot recover damages against an employer or coworker for unintentional injuries which were sustained on the job.
-The same law may apply to individuals who attempt to recover damages for an unintentional death which occurred on the job.
 The reasoning behind this law is that worker's compensation benefits are supposed to provide compensation to the loved ones of a worker who was killed on the job.

-In some instances, you may be able to file a wrongful death lawsuit against someone who is not your loved one's employer.
-If your employer died due to faulty scaffolding, for example, you may be able to file a claim against the company who manufactured the defective scaffolding.
+In some instances, you may be able to file a wrongful death lawsuit against a person or entity who is not your loved one's employer.
+If your loved one died due to faulty scaffolding, for example, you may be able to file a claim against the company who manufactured the defective scaffolding.